RayhanalKavey/NutriFoodie-HTML-CSS-Responsive-Project/content.md

 [Photos of customers included]

-Great-tasting meals, and their timing was perfect.
-(Kamrul Hasan) They chooses the right meals for me every time.
+Great-tasting meals and their timing was perfect.
+(Kamrul Hasan) They choose the right meals for me every time.
 It's amazing not to worry about nutrition anymore!
 (Shaheen Ahmed) NutriFood is a life saver!
 I just started a new job, so there's no time for cooking!
 (Fahmida Arjuman) I got NutriFood for the whole family, and it frees up so much time!
 Plus, everything is organic and vegan and without plastic.
 (Jahanara Khan)